Gamedirection/Make-Copilot-key-do-something-on-Linux/README.md

-# Guide to Enhancing HP ProBook 460 G11 on Linux with Copilot Key
+# Guide to Enhancing HP ProBook with Albert on Linux with Copilot Key

 This guide provides step-by-step instructions to optimize your HP ProBook 460 G11, or similar models, by configuring the Copilot key on Linux.
 It covers the installation of essential software, remapping of keys, and setting up a hotkey for enhanced productivity.